Russia bombards Ukraine's energy grid after Zelenskyy says his team will hold talks with the US

 Russia bombards Ukraine’s energy grid after Zelenskyy says his team will hold talks with the US

-KYIV, Ukraine (AP) — Russia targeted Ukraine’s energy infrastructure in a large-scale missile and drone bombardment during the night, officials said Friday, hours after Ukrainian President Volodymyr Zelenskyy said talks with the U.S. on ending the 3-year war will take place next week.
+KYIV, Ukraine (AP) — Russia targeted Ukraine’s energy infrastructure in a large-scale missile and drone bombardment during the night, officials said Friday, hours after Ukrainian President Volodymyr Zelenskyy said that talks with the U.S. on ending the three-year war will take place next week.

 Ukraine came under a “massive missile and drone” attack, Energy Minister Herman Halushchenko wrote on Facebook.
-At least 10 people, including a child, were injured, authorities said.
+At least 10 people, including a child, were wounded, authorities said.

 “Russia is trying to hurt ordinary Ukrainians by striking energy and gas production facilities, without abandoning its goal of leaving us without light and heat, and causing the greatest harm to ordinary citizens,” Halushchenko wrote.